semluc/Rnotes/_docs/CFA.md

 Print highest modification indices
 Maybe covary residuals which highly covary.
 This is sometimes justified.
-According to Brown (2015) some of the nonrandom measurement error that should be correlated can be a result of questionnaires, particularly with similar item wordings
+According to Brown (2015) some of the nonrandom measurement error that should be correlated can be a result of questionnaires, particularly with similar item wordings.

 ``` r
 library(lavaan)